scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 The code for `tailRecM` is less simple.
 In fact, it's fairly complex!
 However, if we follow the types the solution falls out.
-Note that we can't make `tailRecM` recursive in this case because of the double-left case.
+Note that we can't make `tailRecM` tail recursive in this case because we have to recurse twice when processing a `Branch`.
 We implement the `tailRecM` method, but don't extend `RecursiveTailRecM` and we don't use the `tailrec` annotation: